WorkRamp LEARN Virtual Summit is November 8th! Reimagine how to approach learning at work.

 An LMS also makes it easy for administrators to track and monitor learners’ progress, such as testing their skills with assessments or tracking their course completion rates and other crucial metrics.

-As a result, it’s faster to identify—and close—any skill or performance gaps that are impacting your organization’s productivity and bottom-line revenue.
+As a result, it’s faster to identify—and close—any skill or performance gaps impacting your organization’s productivity and bottom-line revenue.

 The takeaway?
 An LMS platform helps your organization develop, deliver, and monitor online training programs and educational content tailored to your brand or industry.

 To deliver the strongest outcomes—and the best ROI—an LMS needs to be scalable, easy to navigate, and, most importantly, fun to use.
-For example, LMS tools increasingly incorporate trends like gamification and video-based learning to make content more accessible, memorable, and engaging for learners.
+For instance, The Learning Cloud from WorkRamp incorporates trends like gamification and video-based learning to make content more accessible, memorable, and engaging for learners.
+Creating challenges and leaderboards, for example, is a perfect way to gamify learning and make the platform enjoyable for users.

 Learn more about finding the best LMS for your business

-There are numerous benefits to using an LMS as a tool to accomplish your employee and/or customer and partner training objectives, from compliance and safety training to new employee onboarding.
+There are numerous benefits to using an LMS to accomplish your employee and/or customer and partner training objectives, from compliance and safety training to new employee onboarding

 Here are just a few ways the right learning platform can help you achieve your most ambitious L&D goals.